apoon-/ruby_fundamentals1/README.md

 ###Submission

 Please create a folder called "ruby_fundamentals" with a ruby file for each of the sections of exercises in the folder.
-Please make sure to commit after each exercise to practice version control.
+Please make sure to commit after each exercise to practice using git.

 ###Intro